L-LopezMartin/Learning-Angular-Ecomm/README.md

 TODO:
     - Stock on items (maybe a random just to try things out)
     - Adding to cart can't be more than stock limit
+    - Upload to GitHub
+    - Loaders
+    - Notifications
+    - Item loading as a service

 # AngularEcomm